sameersambhare/sameersambhare/README.md

 ## 🚀 About Me
-I'm a Frontend Developer currently developing some exciting projects.
+I'm a MERN Developer currently developing some exciting projects.

 ## Current Learning